Getting Started

 The Parol6 control board comes preloaded with generic parameters that will work for anyone building the robot.
 However, if you want to fine-tune your robot, you now have the option to do so.

-- Once all are pressed they move away from them and press again.
+- Once all are triggered, they move away and press again.

-- Now joints 1,2 and 3 move to standby position
+- Joints 1, 2, and 3 move to the standby position.

-- After joint 4 is homed it moves to its standby position
+- Joint 4 homes and then moves to its standby position.

-Homing needs to look like shown in this video!
+Homing should look like shown in this homing reference video.

 Warning